I'm the Lonely One: Background and release

 "I'm the Lonely One" was written by then-Viscounts member Gordon Mills.
-The B-side, "Watch Watch You Do with My Baby" was written by Elvis Presley songwriters Bill Giant, Bernie Baum and Florence Kaye.
+The B-side, "Watch What You Do with My Baby" was written by Elvis Presley songwriters Bill Giant, Bernie Baum and Florence Kaye.
 Both songs were included on the EP Cliff's Palladium Successes.

 Reviewing for Disc, Don Nicholl described "I'm the Lonely One" as "a snappy change of pace that will probably do [Richard] a lot of good in the parade.
 The song skips along infectiously on a good light beat and the hand clapping in the accompaniment will pull you in quickly".

 The song did receive some criticism however, with one letter to the music press asking why the group had to "sink so low and go all R&B on their latest record?
 On this disc, they lose all claim to originality".
 However, Richard said "actually, it wasn't originally planned as a single.
 I usually include a couple of rockers on my albums, and this song was cut with that in view, but the beat craze changed our plans."

 In April 1964, Richard released a German-language version of "I'm the Lonely One", titled "Zuviel allein (The Lonely One)", with German lyrics by Kurt Hertha and backing vocals by the Botho-Lucas-Quartett.
 It was released as a double A-side with a German-language version of "Don't Talk to Him", titled "Sag' "no" zu ihm".